-For governmental fund financial reporting, inventory balances are recorded as a reservation of fund balance indicating that they do not constitute "available spendable resources," except for certain federally donated consumable inventories which are offset by deferred revenue because they do not constitute an "available" resource until consumed.
+For governmental fund financial reporting, inventory balances are recorded as a reservation of fund balance indicating that they do not constitute "available spendable resources," except for certain federally donated consumable inventories which are offset by unearned revenue because they are not earned until they are distributed to clients.
 Refer to Section 85.56.

-Capital assets policy
+80.30.45 Capital assets policy

-March 17, 2010 80.30.45.a

-Capitalization.
-Except as noted below, it is the state's policy to capitalize:
+80.30.45.a Capitalization.
+For the state's capitalization policy, refer to Subsection 30.20.20.
+Except when noted, it is the state's policy to capitalize:

-- All land, including land use rights with indefinite lives acquired with the purchase of the underlying land, and ancillary costs; - The state highway system operated by the Department of Transportation; - Infrastructure, other than the state highway system, with a cost of \$100,000 or greater; - Buildings, building improvements, and leasehold improvements with a cost of \$100,000 or greater;
+- All land, including land use rights with indefinite lives acquired with the purchase of the underlying land, and ancillary costs; - The state highway system operated by the Department of Transportation; - Infrastructure, other than the state highway system, with a cost of \$100,000 or greater; - Buildings, building improvements, improvements other than buildings, and leasehold improvements with a cost of \$100,000 or greater; - Intangible assets, either purchased or internally developed, such as land rights not acquired with the purchase of land, software, patents, and trademarks, with a cost of \$1,000,000 or more that are "identifiable" by meeting one of the following conditions: - The asset is capable of being separated or divided and sold, transferred, licensed, rented, exchanged, or - The asset arises from contractual or other legal rights, regardless of whether those rights are transferable or separable.

-- Intangible assets, either purchased or internally developed, such as land rights not acquired with the purchase of land, software, patents, and trademarks, with a cost of \$1,000,000 or more that are "identifiable" by meeting one of the following conditions: - o The asset is capable of being separated or divided and sold, transferred, licensed, rented, exchanged, or - o The asset arises from contractual or other legal rights, regardless of whether those rights are transferable or separable. - All other capital assets with a unit cost (including ancillary costs) of \$5,000 or greater, or collections with a total cost of \$5,000 or greater, unless otherwise noted; and - All capital assets acquired with Certificates of Participation (COP).
+- All other capital assets with a unit cost (including ancillary costs) of \$5,000 or greater, or collections with a total cost of \$5,000 or greater, unless otherwise noted; and - All capital assets acquired with Certificates of Participation (COP).